endpoints4s/endpoints4s/documentation/manual/src/ornate/installation.md

 #### Documented endpoint descriptions

-If you want to generate an [OpenAPI](https://www.openapis.org/) definition file for your endpoint descriptions, add the following dependency to the `endpoints`
+If you want to generate an [OpenAPI](https://www.openapis.org/) definition file for your endpoint descriptions, add the following dependency to the `shared`
 sub-project:

 ~~~ scala expandVars=true